Gear Up to Fit - new Logo (272 × 40 px)

 The handle can make it harder to grip the weight.

 The kettlebell handle is a little harder to grip than the dumbbell handle.
 It is shaped like a ball and thicker than the dumbbell handle, so you have to wrap your hand around it to hold the weight.
-The kettlebell handle is made of a rubber-like material, making it easier for your hands to grip the weight when doing exercises like overhead presses or bent-over rows.
+The kettlebell handle is made of a rubber-like material, making it easier to grip the weight when doing exercises like overhead presses or bent-over rows.

 Dumbbells